caternuson/Adafruit_CircuitPython_HT16K33/README.rst

     :target: https://travis-ci.org/adafruit/Adafruit_CircuitPython_HT16K33
     :alt: Build Status

-This is a library for using the I²C-based LED matrices with the HT16K33 chip.
+This is a library for the HT16K33 chip.
-It supports both 16x8 and 8x8 matrices, as well as 7- and 14-segment displays.

 * **Notes**

     #.
 This library is intended for Adafruit CircuitPython's API.
 For a library compatible with MicroPython machine API see this `library <https://github.com/adafruit/micropython-adafruit-ht16k33>`_.

-    #.
-This library does not work with the Trellis 4x4 LED+Keypad board.
-For that product use: `CircuitPython Trellis Library <https://github.com/adafruit/Adafruit_CircuitPython_Trellis/releases/latest>`_

 Dependencies
 =============